 - a.
-Implement signature-based malicious code protection mechanisms at system entry and exit points to detect and eradicate malicious code; 2 - b.
+Implement signature-based malicious code protection mechanisms at system entry and exit points to detect and eradicate malicious code; - b.
 Automatically update malicious code protection mechanisms as new releases are available in accordance with organizational configuration management policy and procedures; - c.
 Configure malicious code protection mechanisms to: - Perform periodic scans of the system at least daily and real-time scans of files from external sources at network entry and exit points and on all servers and endpoint devices as the files are downloaded, opened, or executed in accordance with organizational policy; and - 2.
-Block or quarantine malicious code, take mitigating action(s), and when necessary, implement incident response procedures; and send alert to system/network administrators and/or organizational personnel with information security responsibilities in response to malicious code detection; and5 - d.
+Block or quarantine malicious code, take mitigating action(s), and when necessary, implement incident response procedures; and send alert to system/network administrators and/or organizational personnel with information security responsibilities in response to malicious code detection; and - d.
 Address the receipt of false positives during malicious code detection and eradication and the resulting potential impact on the availability of the system.
-2

 Discussion: System entry and exit points include firewalls, remote access servers, workstations, electronic mail servers, web servers, proxy servers, notebook computers, and mobile devices.
 Malicious code includes viruses, worms, Trojan horses, and spyware.
 Malicious code can also be encoded in various formats contained within compressed or hidden files or hidden in files using techniques such as steganography.
 Malicious code can be inserted into systems in a variety of ways, including by electronic mail, the World Wide Web, and portable storage devices.
+Malicious code insertions occur through the exploitation of system vulnerabilities.
+A variety of technologies and methods exist to limit or eliminate the effects of malicious code.